From the Journal

 Congratulations to her, and to everyone who competed.
 The Pacific Northwest bodywork community showed up.
 So did the standard.

 If you are interested in working with Kacie—sports and wellness massage, structural assessment, or the integration of body and mind that has defined her practice—start with the Very Deep Assessment.
-The same precision that earned gold and bronze on the competition floor is available in the room.
+The same precision that earned gold in wellness massage, plus bronze in sports massage and overall, is available in the room.